Oddity Tech (NASDAQ:ODD) Receives New Coverage from Analysts at Barclays

-Barclays assumed coverage on shares of Oddity Tech (NASDAQ:ODD – Free Report) in a research report report published on Tuesday morning, Marketbeat.com reports.
+Barclays assumed coverage on shares of Oddity Tech (NASDAQ:ODD – Free Report) in a research note published on Tuesday morning, Marketbeat Ratings reports.
 The firm issued an equal weight rating and a $57.00 target price on the stock.

-Oddity Tech (NASDAQ:ODD – Get Free Report) last announced its quarterly earnings data on Tuesday, July 18th.
+Oddity Tech (NASDAQ:ODD – Get Free Report) last issued its earnings results on Tuesday, July 18th.
 The company reported $0.35 earnings per share (EPS) for the quarter.
-The company had revenue of $165.65 million for the quarter.
-Analysts anticipate that Oddity Tech will post 1.2 earnings per share for the current year.
+The firm had revenue of $165.65 million during the quarter.
+As a group, equities analysts expect that Oddity Tech will post 1.2 EPS for the current year.

 Oddity Tech Company Profile